Linear Dynamic Analysis using Shear Deformable Frame Element

 This study formulated a 2D shear-deformable Timoshenko frame element including axial, bending, shear, transformation, mass, damping, and geometric stiffness terms.

 The MATLAB implementation demonstrated static and Newmark seismic dynamic analysis with user-defined section properties for beams and columns.
-The next phase of the study shall include nonlinear material analysis, especially lumped plastic model.
+The next phase of the study shall include nonlinear material analysis, especially the lumped plastic model.

 9. References